Señorita (Justin Timberlake song): Critical reception

-Music critic David Browne of Entertainment Weekly, in review of the album, wrote: "In the latter category, he's more engaging—the stud on the loose, making promises of romance and more in slurpy cuts like 'Senorita' and 'Rock Your Body'."
+Music critic David Browne of Entertainment Weekly, in review of the album, wrote: "In the latter category, he's more engaging—the stud on the loose, making promises of romance and more in slurpy cuts like 'Señorita' and 'Rock Your Body'."
 Denise Boyd of the BBC wrote: "The introduction [of] 'Senorita' immediately grabs your attention."
 Tyler Martin of Stylus said that the song's rhythm section was "brilliant, a simple, yet distinctive beat that could only come from the Neptunes.
 The song allows for much amusement in the last minute and a half with a sing-along that is more wonderful and surprising than most artists have offered us this year."
 Jonathan Takiff of the Philadelphia Daily News wrote that the track and "Nothing Else", another song from the album, reshape "Stevie Wonder-style Latin pop".
 Katie McDonald of Boston College wrote: "The album opens with the Latin and hip-hop influenced 'Senorita'.
 Although this reviewer was a little amused by Timberlake's use of the word 'Momma' in reference to a girl, this track is nothing to mock.
 Timberlake's voice complements the dynamic beat; and although the lyrics are in no way profound, at least he wrote them himself."
 Lisa Verrico of The Times wrote that the song could be 'NSYNC "with a salsa flavour".
 Christian Dahlager of Iowa State Daily noted that Timberlake "cops classic Michael Jackson" throughout the album, and on the tracks "Señorita" and "Rock Your Body".
 Howard Cohen of Knight Ridder said that in the album Timberlake "appropriates Jackson's trademark 'Thriller'-era falsetto squeals and staccato vocal style on the tuneless first single 'Like I Love You', 'Senorita' and a couple other cuts."